apache/maven-site/content/markdown/plugin-developers/plugin-testing.md

 In principle, you can write a unit test of a plugin Mojo the same way you’d write any other JUnit test case.

-However, many mojo methods need more dependencies to work properly.
+However, many Mojo methods need more dependencies to work properly.
-For example, you’ll probably need to inject or mock a reference to a `MavenProject`, so your mojo can query project variables.
+For example, you’ll probably need to inject a reference to a `MavenProject`, so your Mojo can query project variables.

 ### Using PlexusTestCase

 Mojo variables are injected by Guice (an open-source software framework for the Java platform), sometimes with a Codehaus Plexus (a collection of components used by Apache Maven) adapter.

-Both Guice-based and Plexus-based mojos rely on the Guice Plexus adapter to inject dependencies by having the test class extend `PlexusTestCase` and calling the **lookup()** method to instantiate the mojo.
+Both Guice-based and Plexus-based Mojos inject dependencies by having the test class extend `PlexusTestCase` and calling the **lookup()** method to instantiate the Mojo.
-Tests for fully guicified mojos can also inject dependencies directly into the constructor without extending `PlexusTestCase`.
+Tests for fully guicified Mojos can also inject dependencies directly into the constructor without extending `PlexusTestCase`.
 These dependencies can be Mockito mocks or instances of the actual model classes.
-If a particular test does not access the injected field — that is, it’s only injected to fulfill the constructor signature — you can usually also pass null as the value of that argument.
+If a particular test does not access the injected field — that is, it’s only injected to fulfill the constructor signature — you can usually pass null as the value of that argument.

-With that said, if you need to inject Maven objects into your mojo, you’ll probably prefer to use the maven-plugin-testing-harness.
+With that said, if you need to inject Maven objects into your Mojo, you’ll probably prefer to use the maven-plugin-testing-harness.

 ### Using the maven-plugin-testing-harness